SCOL Project: Signatures of Biological and Environmental Co-evolution on the Early Earth

 Sedimentary rocks from the early Earth record interactions between early microbes and their physical and chemical environments.
 Signs of even older life or prebiotic chemistry may be present in past habitable environments on Mars that will be explored by the upcoming Mars 2020 mission.
 The proposed work will enable the interpretation of these sedimentary records by exploring the formation and preservation of mineral, morphological and isotopic biosignatures in the presence of microbial metabolisms and chemical conditions hypothesized for the Earth before the rise of oxygen and for early Mars.
 Experiments will target mechanisms by which different microbes influence the formation of manganese oxides or carbonate minerals such as dolomite, as well as the potential of microbial biofilms, pigments and different types of photosynthetic and nonphotosynthetic organisms to become preserved in silica.
 Experiments will also explore minerals and other preservable biosignatures that can be produced by methanogenic and iron-reducing microbial communities in basalt- and hydrogen-rich aqueous environments analogous to those on Earth and early Mars.
 Minerals, distributions of elements and organic matter, and stable isotope ratios in microbially produced structures and minerals will be investigated at a range of scales, from visible to those smaller than a microbial cell.
 Insights from the laboratory will be used to reconstruct microbial processes from geologic samples or inform the search for biosignatures on Mars.

 Tanja Bosak was born in Croatia and graduated from Zagreb University with a degree in geophysics.
 After a summer of research at the Jet Propulsion Laboratory, she moved to the California Institute of Technology in Pasadena, where she studied signatures of microbial processes in ancient sedimentary rocks and earned a Ph.D. in geobiology.
-She spent two years at Harvard University as a Microbial Initiative Postdoctoral Fellow, joined the Department of Earth, Atmospheric and Planetary Sciences at the Massachusetts Institute of Technology in 2007 and is now an associate professor of geobiology and the group leader of the Program in Geology, Geochemistry and Geobiology at MIT.
+She spent two years at Harvard University as a Microbial Initiative Postdoctoral Fellow, joined the Department of Earth, Atmospheric and Planetary Sciences at the Massachusetts Institute of Technology in 2007 and is now a professor of geobiology and the group leader of the Program in Geology, Geochemistry and Geobiology at MIT.